 #1 South Carolina

-South Carolina has the highest concentration of foreign direct investment (FDI) jobs, with 8.8 percent of South Carolinians in the private sector being employed by international companies.
-Nearly 800 international employers have operations in South Carolina.
+South Carolina has the highest concentration of foreign direct investment (FDI) jobs, with 8.9 percent of South Carolinians in the private sector being employed by international companies.
+More than 820 international employers have operations in South Carolina.
 Of those, companies from Germany support the most FDI jobs, followed by France and Canada, respectively.

-Kentucky has the second highest concentration of FDI jobs, with 8.4 percent of all private-sector jobs supported by international companies.
-More than 680 international employers have operations in Kentucky.
-Of those, companies from Japan, Germany and France support the most FDI jobs in the state, respectively.
+New Hampshire has the second highest concentration of FDI jobs, with 8.4 percent of their private-sector jobs supported by international companies.
+Nearly 520 international employers have operations in New Hampshire.
+Of those, companies from the United Kingdom, Canada, and Japan support the most FDI jobs in the state, respectively.

 In New Jersey, Kering, a French-based luxury conglomerate, built a new distribution center in Passaic County that created 350 new jobs.